sanchi4/Basic_opencv_programs_usingPython/README.md

 These are three basic programs written in python using opencv.

 <b>FACE DETECTION</b> - It will detect all the faces that are visible in the image.
+The program uses the library  haarcascade_frontalface_default.xml

 <b>COLOR DETECTION</b>- It will recognize red, blue and yellow color in the picture and will point out the respective colors in the image.